-Title VI - In April 2022, Metro completed and submitted its Title VI Plan to ODOT.
-This plan is now being implemented through updates to Metro's RTP and MTIP, and through corridor planning and other agency activities in the region.
-It includes both a non-discrimination policy and complaint procedure.
-In December 2019, Metro submitted its updated Limited English Proficiency Plan as part of an updated Title VI Program to FTA.
-Metro's most recent Title VI Plan was submitted to ODOT and FHWA in December 2022.
+Title VI - Metro's most recent Title VI Plan was submitted to ODOT and FHWA in December 2022.
 An update is expected to be filed by Oct.
 1, 2025.
-The most recent Title VI Annual Compliance Report for ODOT, covering a 12-month period from July 1, 2022 through June 30, 2023 was accepted by ODOT January 23, 2024.
+The plan is now being implemented through updates to Metro's RTP and MTIP, and through corridor planning and other agency activities in the region.
+It includes both a non-discrimination policy and complaint procedure.
+In September 2024, Metro submitted its updated Limited English Proficiency Plan and updated Title VI Program to FTA.
+The most recent Title VI Annual Compliance Report for ODOT, covering a 12-month period from July 1, 2023 through June 30, 2024 was accepted by ODOT on September 3, 2024.
 The next annual report will be due Oct.
-1, 2024, covering July 1, 2023 to June 30, 2024.
+1, 2025, covering July 1, 2024 to June 30, 2025.